 Piazza del Duomo, 95100 Catania CT, Italy

-Take as much time as possible to soak in the square—its lava stone and limestone, church, and city hall.
+Take as much time as possible to soak in the Catania historical sites in the square, its lava stone and limestone, the church, and the city hall.
 If you visit in early February, the square transforms into a theater of devotion and fireworks during the Festival of Saint Agatha.
-Just below your feet, the Amenano river flows beneath the piazza, visible where it bursts up in a graceful fountain beside the fish market entrance.
+Just below your feet, the Amenano River flows beneath the piazza, visible where it bursts up in a graceful fountain beside the fish market entrance.

 Piazza del Duomo, 95100 Catania CT, Italy

-One of the most iconic things to see in Catania is the Elephant Fountain, or Fontana dell’Elefante, perched right in the middle of Piazza del Duomo.
+One of the most iconic things to see in Catania is the Elephant Fountain, also known as Fontana dell’Elefante, located in the center of Piazza del Duomo.
 At first glance, it’s a bit surreal: a smiling black lava elephant balancing an ancient Egyptian obelisk on its back.
-But this quirky statue—nicknamed u Liotru—isn’t just photo-worthy.
-It’s been the beloved symbol of Catania since the 1700s.
+But this quirky statue—nicknamed u Liotru, is not only photo-worthy, it’s been the beloved symbol of Catania since the 1700s.

 The elephant itself is older than the fountain that surrounds it.
 It was carved from volcanic stone during Roman times.
 Locals believe it holds magical powers, which were once thought to protect the city from Mount Etna’s eruptions.
 Legend even claims it was ridden into town by a sorcerer named Heliodorus, whose name eventually morphed into Liotru.

 Designed by architect Vaccarini in 1736 as part of Catania’s Baroque rebuild after a massive earthquake, the fountain is ornamental.
-It features marble sculptures of the city’s rivers, Simeto and Amenano, and serves as a meeting point, a photo stop, and a slice of mythological history.
-Stick around after dark—the lighting makes it feel even more surreal.
+It features marble sculptures of the city’s rivers, Simeto and Amenano.
+It serves as a hangout area or a meeting point but if you get there early in the morning, you may be able to snap a photo without a group of people gatherd there.

 Elephant Fountain is one of the stops on this interactive scavenger hunt tour that takes you through the city’s historic gems at your own pace.
 Great for families, couples, or solo travelers who love a good puzzle.
 Book your spot here ➤